Hot Latin Songs: Recurrents

 Billboard, in an effort to allow the chart to remain as current as possible and to give proper representation to new and developing artists and tracks, has removed titles that have reached certain criteria regarding its current rank and number of weeks on the chart.
-A song is permanently moved to "recurrent status" if it has spent 20 weeks on Hot Latin Songs and fallen below position number 25.
-Additionally, descending songs are removed from the chart if ranking below number 10 after 26 weeks or below number five after 52 weeks.
+A song is permanently moved to "recurrent status" if it had spent 20 weeks on Hot Latin Songs and fallen below position number 25.
+Additionally, descending songs were removed from the chart if ranking below number 10 after 26 weeks or below number five after 52 weeks.
+As of the chart dated October 25, 2025, descending songs are also removed from Hot Latin Songs after 78 weeks if falling below No. 3.